Tuesday, 16 May 2023

 4. Create Zones within the Nursery

 Divide the nursery into different zones to cater to your child's evolving activities and interests.
-For example, designate a cozy reading corner with a comfortable chair or bean bag, a bookshelf, and soft lighting for story time.
-Set up a play area with age-appropriate toys and a soft rug for comfortable playtime.
+For example, designate a cozy reading corner with a comfortable chair or bean bag, a bookshelf, and soft lighting for storytime.
+Set up a play area with Montessori Baby Toys for interactive learning and a soft rug for an engaging playtime.
 Having clearly defined zones will help your child associate specific areas with different activities, promoting organization and focus.

 5. Incorporate Long-lasting Decor Elements